dwave-examples/pipelines/README.rst

 will have at least 3 nodes; it turns out that there must be four.

 With a Lagrange parameter that is too weak, the solutions are sets which are too small.
-In this code, the default of the Lagrange parameter is 2.
+In the ``minimum_vertex_cover`` function from within the ``dwave_networkx`` package, the default of the Lagrange parameter is 2.
-Repeated runs, using the default, showed sets which had size 2 or 3.
+Repeated runs, using the default, produced sets which had size 2 or 3.

-Hence, the Lagrange parameter value of 5 was set large enough to balance the rest of the terms in the QUBO, and to cause the minimum vertex cover conditions to all be satisfied for this problem.
+Hence, the Lagrange parameter value of 5 was (1) set large enough to balance the energy term and constraints, and (2) to cause the minimum vertex cover conditions to all be satisfied for this problem.

 License
 -------